theonesud/embedia/SECURITY.md

 ## Reporting a Vulnerability

-If you think you found a vulnerability, and even if you are not sure about it, please report it right away by sending an email to: sud@featureengineering.co.
+If you think you found a vulnerability, and even if you are not sure about it, please report it right away by sending an email to: sudhanshupassi@gmail.com.
 Please try to be as explicit as possible, describing all the steps and example code to reproduce the security issue.

 I (the author, [@sdhnshu](https://twitter.com/sudhanshupassi)) will review it thoroughly and get back to you.